mspnp/cloud-design-patterns/docs/health-endpoint-monitoring.md

 - Checking cloud storage or a database for availability and response time.
 - Checking other resources or services located in the application, or located elsewhere but used by the application.

-Several services and tools are available for monitoring web applications by submitting a request to a configurable set of endpoints, and evaluating the results against a set of configurable rules.
-It's relatively easy to create a service endpoint whose sole purpose is to perform some functional tests on the system. <<RBC: I don't get the point of this paragraph.
-If you're not telling them where to find the tools or how to create the endpoint why bother?
-As it is, I have no idea what those tools are or where to find them.>>
+Services and tools are available that monitor web applications by submitting a request to a configurable set of endpoints, and evaluating the results against a set of configurable rules.
+It's relatively easy to create a service endpoint whose sole purpose is to perform some functional tests on the system.

-Typical checks that can be performed by the monitoring tools include: <<RBC: If we delete the para above we need to change this to something like "...the available (or third party) monitoring tools..." or whatever is appropriate>>
+Typical checks that can be performed by the monitoring tools include:

 - Validating the response code.
 For example, an HTTP response of 200 (OK) indicates that the application responded without error.
 The monitoring system might also check for other response codes to give more comprehensive results.
 - Checking the content of the response to detect errors, even when a 200 (OK) status code is returned.
 This can detect errors that affect only a section of the returned web page or service response.
 For example, checking the title of a page or looking for a specific phrase that indicates the correct page was returned.
 - Measuring the response time, which indicates a combination of the network latency and the time that the application took to execute the request.
 An increasing value can indicate an emerging problem with the application or network.